 - Group objects

 You can access these interactions from the context menu associated with a 3D object.
-Right click an object to access its context menu on Windows.
-To access the context menu on Mac OS, click the object with the Control key held down.
+Right-click an object to access its context menu on Windows.
+To access the context menu on Mac OS, Control-click the object.

 Some interactions are not available for certain types of 3D objects.